yandex-cloud/docs/en/functions/tutorials/nodejs-typescript.md

 npx ts --init --preserveConstEnums --moduleResolution Node --isolatedModules --outDir build
 ```

-You can add a `target` argument, if you want to use newer JavaScript version.
+You can change the value of `target` argument, if you want to use newer JavaScript version.
 Max value depends on Node.js version:
 | Node.js version | Max ECMAScript version |
 |----|----|
 | 12 | ES2019 |